killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 [dp-versions]: https://en.wikipedia.org/w/index.php?title=DisplayPort&oldid=755497571#Resolution_and_refresh_frequency_support_for_DisplayPort

-If I understand the Wikipedia page correctly, it also says that while using DisplayPort alternate mode, it is *always* possible to additionally use PowerDelivery and USB 2.0 over a USB-C cable.
+If I understand the Wikipedia page correctly, it also says that while using DisplayPort alternate mode, it is *always* possible to additionally use PowerDelivery and USB 2.0 over a USB-C cable. *Spoiler alert:* I'd really like to have this but there are currently no adapters that have USB Type C on one side and DisplayPort as well as another Type C port for Power Delivery on the other side.

 Furthermore it allows an additional USB 3.1 connection if the DisplayPort mode only uses 2 lanes.
 I have no idea when that is the case, though.
 (4k @ 60 Hz over DP 1.2 uses up to 21.6Gb/s of bandwidth already!)

 ### Deep dive into HDMI alternate mode